 Righteousness is actually a gift from God.
 It becomes ours by faith in Christ (Phil.
 3:9).
 So faith is pretty important.
 But what is faith?
 What is real faith, the kind of faith that puts one in a right relationship with God?
 Real faith is what Jeff Struecker calls “Bullet Proof Faith.”

 Faith is only as good as its object.
-It’s not the strength or sincerity of faith or belief but the object of belief that determines the quality of faith.
+Furthermore, it’s not the strength or sincerity of faith or belief but the object of belief that determines the quality of faith.

 The Bible tells us that “faith is the substance of things hoped for, the evidence of things not seen,” (Heb.
 11:1, King James Version).
 Another translation puts it this way, “Now faith is the assurance of things hoped for, the conviction of things not seen,” (English Standard Version).
 There are certain future realities, “things” identified in the Bible.
 For example, there is the coming of Christ, the fulfillment of the Christian’s inheritance, and the judgment of God.
 Faith does not make these things so.
 Faith accepts them to be so.

-Biblical faith, real faith, is absolute confidence or trust in what God says and in what God does.
+Biblical faith, real faith, is absolute confidence in what God says and in what God does.
 God tells us “faith comes by hearing and hearing by the word of Christ” (Rom.
 10:17).
 It’s about capabilities.
 God is capable of fulfilling every promise he makes.
-He’s capable of achieving whatever he desires to do.
+He’s capable of achieving anything.

 When I was in Iraq, I was given two SAPI (Small Arms Protective Insert) plates as part of my individual protective system (IPS).
 I was told the ceramic plates were capable of stopping a NATO 7.62mm round.

 I never had the opportunity to test that capability but one of my soldiers did.
 The plate saved his life.
 I have confidence or trust in those plates.
 They work.
-They’re bullet proof.
-They’re the real deal.
+They’re bulletproof.
+And, they’re the real deal.
 That’s what Jeff is talking about—capable faith, faith that works, faith that’s real.
-It’s faith in God because God is capable of preserving our lives, capable of delivering the goods.
+It’s faith in God because God is capable of preserving our lives.
 You have his word on it!

 The object of faith determines the quality of faith.

 Jesus has the capability to free us from the condemnation brought about by our sin (John 3:18, 36).
-He was able to die for our sins because he never had any sin of his own (I Pet.
-2:21-22).
+In addition, he was able to die for our sins because he never had any sin of his own (1 Pet.
+2:21–22).
 He died for us.

-In a sense, like a person stuck in quicksand and doomed to perish, he rescued us from our sins.
+Rather, like a person stuck in quicksand and doomed to perish, he rescued us from our sins.
 We are lost, but he can save us.
 He’s the only one that can pull us up “out of the miry bog” (Ps.
 40:2, ESV).
 That’s a reality.
-He demonstrated his capability by rising from the dead on the third day (I Cor.
+He demonstrated his capability by rising from the dead on the third day (1 Cor.
 15:3-5).
 He conquered death itself.
 And He will for you, too.

 Faith in Action

 So what does it take from us?
-It takes “bullet proof faith.”
-You must believe that you are a sinner and that Christ died for you.
-You must believe that Christ died for your sins and rose again on the third day.
+It takes “bulletproof faith.”
+Moreover, you must believe that you are a sinner and that Christ died for you.
+And, you must believe that Christ died for your sins and rose again on the third day.
 In response to your faith, God offers his righteousness.
-He offers life and forgiveness.
+Importantly, he offers life and forgiveness.

-Place your complete faith in Christ today.
-Tell Him that you accept His sacrifice for your sins, that you accept His forgiveness of your sins, and that you will trust Him as your Lord and Savior today.
+Above all, place your complete faith in Christ today.
+In conclusion, tell Him that you accept His sacrifice for your sins, that you accept His forgiveness of your sins, and that you will trust Him as your Lord and Savior today.